Tonewoods Explained!

 Mahogany

-Not often used for soundboards, mahogany can be a surprisingly good choice.
-The combination of a mahogany soundboard with back and sides of the same wood is midrange-rich and punchy and works especially well for country-blues fingerpicking.
-The far left J45 on the picture above is an example of a full mahogany guitar.
-It's a combination that many guitarist swear by, making full mahogany guitars, often referred to as a 'hog top', extremely popular.
+Although not often used for tops, mahogany can be a surprisingly good choice.
+The combination of a mahogany top with back and sides of the same wood is rich and punchy in the midrange and works especially well for country-blues fingerpicking.
+The far-left J45 in the Gibson photo above is an example of a full mahogany guitar.
+It is a combination that many guitarists swear by, which is why full mahogany guitars, often referred to as a ‘hog top’, are hugely popular.

 Koa